MicrosoftDocs/visualstudio-docs/docs/ide/visual-studio-multi-targeting-overview.md

 To target a .NET Framework version, you must first install the appropriate assembly references.
 You can download developer packs for different versions of the .NET Framework on the [.NET downloads](https://www.microsoft.com/net/download/windows) page.

-The **Add Reference** dialog box disables system assemblies that do not pertain to the target .NET Frameworkversion so that they cannot be added to a project inadvertently.
-(System assemblies are *.dll* files that are included in a .NET Frameworkversion.)
+The **Add Reference** dialog box disables system assemblies that do not pertain to the target .NET Framework version so that they cannot be added to a project inadvertently.
+(System assemblies are *.dll* files that are included in a .NET Framework version.)
 References that belong to a framework version that is later than the targeted version will not resolve, and controls that depend on such a reference cannot be added.
-If you want to enable such a reference, reset the .NET Frameworktarget of the project to one that includes the reference.
+If you want to enable such a reference, reset the .NET Framework target of the project to one that includes the reference.
 For more information, see [How to: Target a version of the .NET Framework](../ide/how-to-target-a-version-of-the-dotnet-framework.md).

 For more information about assembly references, see [Resolve assemblies at design time](../msbuild/resolving-assemblies-at-design-time.md).